 Freak (Re-con & Klubfiller)

-As goals go, being normal is over-rated.
+Being normal is over-rated.
 It’s become normal to be in debt, unhealthily over-weight and to buy loads of shit that you don’t need.
-So FI is not for normal people who are not prepared to make changes.

-As I may have mentioned before, if you are gonna get to financial independence you are going to be doing things differently from the crowd.
+So, as I may have mentioned before, if you are gonna get to financial independence you are gonna be doing things differently from the crowd.

 Move on up (Curtis Mayfield)

 Having been to a state comprehensive school in the middle of nowhere, The Escape Artist is interested in social mobility.

 Money is a big part of this.
 That’s why this website shows anyone how to get better with money.
 It’s free for anyone who is willing to take action to improve their finances…and their life.

 One of the best things that you can do to improve your life is to move.
 Its not physically difficult to move from an area of unemployment to an area with better employment prospects.
 But it takes get up and go to get up and go.

 There are places of deprivation and low aspirations where people are sabotaging themselves and the people around them.
 You are the average of the 5 people around you.
 Its a difficult truth that if you are surrounded by the wrong people, you move or you get pulled down.